erhan-er/Wabbajack/README.md

 # ***Wabbajack***

-# **General Description**
+# **General Description of the Project**
 In this project, we are planning to create a mobile app which both students and club managers can use.
-Students will be able to see all the club events, follow & join clubs and get notifications
+Students will be able to see all the club events, search the events by name and filter them.
+Also, they can follow & join clubs and get notifications about upcoming events.
+On the other side, club managers will be able to create, cancel and update events belonging to their clubs.
+Moreover, they can accept join requests coming from students and arrange rankings between club members.

 # **High Level Features**